kc-z-e-n/PopcornTogether/README.md

 The user will first arrive on the **landing page**.
 From here, they are able to access the movie search function without logging in.
 This will be further expanded on in the movie search feature below.

+For Movie Discovery, users can also access recommended movies under the 4 categories (Latest Movies, Timeless Favourites, Friend Activity, and Popular Franchises) in the **landing page** to find more movies.
+However, to access the Watchedlists/Wishlists function, users will have to login, elaborated below.

- Other features such as Friends list, Account profile, and Watched / Wish lists will prompt the user to login first, and is protected using an isAuthenticated function which checks for an active session before allowing access, it will redirect the user to the authentication page if no valid session is detected.
+Other features such as Friends List and Account Profile will also prompt the user to login first, and is protected using an isAuthenticated function which checks for an active session before allowing access, it will redirect the user to the authentication page if no valid session is detected.

 ![landing page](Images/landing.png)